Current Status

 Jan.
 31, 2018 BLM issued Instruction Memorandum No. 2018-034 which eliminated the use of Obama-era master leasing plans (MLPs) in favor of prior resource management plans (RMPs).
 MLPs were intended to reduce conflict on public lands where competing interests often want to utilize resources on the same parcel.
 RMPs are developed at the field office or state and focus primarily on oil and gas development.
 The Instruction Memorandum also reduces the time available to oppose proposed lease sales and allows for the use of Determination of NEPA Adequacy (DNA) in lieu of an environmental impact assessment.

 Oct.
-24, 2017 The Department of Interior issued its final report pursuant to Executive Order 13783 documenting regulations that may burden domestic energy production and steps the DOI has taken or plans to take to reduce the regulatory burden.
+24, 2017 The Department of the Interior issued its final report pursuant to Executive Order 13783 documenting regulations that may burden domestic energy production and steps the DOI has taken or plans to take to reduce the regulatory burden.

 July 6, 2017 Interior Secretary Ryan Zinke issued Secretarial Order 3354 which directed BLM to more regularly hold oil and gas lease sales and to make its permitting process more efficient.